wx-chevalier/Awesome-Lists-and-CheatSheets/Zen/Awesome-Tools.md

 - [Charles #Project#](https://www.charlesproxy.com/): Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.

+- [Fiddler #Project#](https://www.telerik.com/fiddler): Fiddler is a free web debugging tool which logs all HTTP(S) traffic between your computer and the Internet.
+Inspect traffic, set breakpoints.

+- [whistle #Project#](https://github.com/avwo/whistle): whistle is a cross-platform web debugging tool based on Node.js.

 ## File

 - [UPX #Project#](https://github.com/upx/upx): UPX is an advanced executable file compressor.
 UPX will typically reduce the file size of programs and DLLs by around 50%-70%, thus reducing disk space, network load times, download times and other distribution and storage costs.